bkoz/documentum/README.md

-# How I deployed OpenText Documentum on OpenShift
+# Installing Documentum on OpenShift

-## This README is a work in progress.
-It represents my notes from a project and is not a supported document from Red Hat, Inc. nor OpenText, Inc.
+## This is not a supported procedure from Red Hat, Inc. nor OpenText, Inc.

+The README and template files represent my notes to deploy the Documentum content and admin servers on OpenShift.

 ### Create the OpenShift project